Big Sur California, USA Travel Guide

 Whale watching tour, Carmel art galleries, boutique shops, Carmel Beach, Mission San Carlos.

-17-Mile Drive, Monarch butterfly season in Pacific Grove, coastal walks.
+17-Mile Drive, Monarch butterfly season in Pacific Grove, seaside strolls.

-Set aside time for the Point Sur Lightstation tour and explore the lime kilns at Limekiln State Park.
+Dedicate time to the Point Sur Lightstation excursion and explore the lime kilns at Limekiln State Park.

 Plan meals around The Greatest meeting of land and sea’s renowned restaurants.